-Remedies Available to the Buyer for Breach of Conditions
+3.3.5 Remedies Available to the Buyer for Breach of Conditions

-- (a) Affected party may claim refund of price and reject the goods; - (b) Elect to treat breach of condition as breach of warranty and claim damages or compensation; - (c) When the affected party treat, breach of condition as breach of warranty he cannot repudiate the contract but claim damages only; - (d) No remedy is available when the fulfilment of condition is excused by law by means of impossibility or otherwise 13(3).
+- a) Affected party may claim refund of price and reject the goods; - b) Elect to treat breach of condition as breach of warranty and claim damages or compensation; - c) When the affected party treat, breach of condition as breach of warranty he cannot repudiate the contract but claim damages only; - d) No remedy is available when the fulfilment of condition is excused by law by means of impossibility or otherwise 13(3).

-Consequences of Breach of Warranty:
+3.3.6 Consequences of Breach of Warranty

-- (a) The breach of warranty gives right to a claim for damages but not to reject the goods and treat the contract as repudiated. - (b) Buyer may sue for damages. - (c) No remedy is available if the fulfilment of warranty becomes impossible by law.
+- a) The breach of warranty gives right to a claim for damages but not to reject the goods and treat the contract as repudiated. - b) Buyer may sue for damages. - c) No remedy is available if the fulfilment of warranty becomes impossible by law.

-Implied conditions are of the following types:
+3.3.7 Implied conditions are of the following types

-(i) Condition as to title [Sec 14(a)]

-In a contract of sale, unless the circumstances of the contract are such as to show a different intention, there is-

-• an implied condition on the part of the seller that, in the case of a sale, he has a right to sell the goods and that, in the case of an agreement to sell, he will have a right to sell the goods at the time when the property is to pass.

-(ii) Sale by description (Sec 15)

-Where there is a contract for the sale of goods by description, there is an implied condition that the goods shall correspond with the description, and, if the sale is by sample as well as by description, it is not sufficient that the bulk of the goods corresponds with the sample if the goods do not also correspond with the description.
-Goods are sold by description when they are described in the contract such as MP Atta, Dehradun Rice, Kasmiri Rajama, Amul butter and the buyer contracted relying on such description of goods by the seller.

-(iii) Condition as to quality or fitness (Sec 16)

-As per Sec 16 of the Sale of Goods Act, the buyer is supposed to satisfy himself about the quality of goods he purchased and is also charged with the responsibility of seeing that the goods suit the purpose for which they were purchased by him.
+- i) Condition as to title [Section 14(a)]: In a contract of sale, unless the circumstances of the contract are such as to show a different intention, there is an implied condition on the part of the seller that, in the case of a sale, he has a right to sell the goods and that, in the case of an agreement to sell, he will have a right to sell the goods at the time when the property is to pass. - ii) Sale by description [Section 15]: Where there is a contract for the sale of goods by description, there is an implied condition that the goods shall correspond with the description, and, if the sale is by sample as well as by description, it is not sufficient that the bulk of the goods corresponds with the sample if the goods do not also correspond with the description.
+Goods are sold by description when they are described in the contract, and the buyer contracted relying on such description of goods by the seller. - iii) Condition as to quality or fitness [Section 16]: As per Sec 16 of the Sale of Goods Act, the buyer is supposed to satisfy himself about the quality of goods he purchased and is also charged with the responsibility of seeing that the goods suit the purpose for which they were purchased by him.
 Later on if the goods does not turn out to be as per his purpose, the seller cannot be asked to compensate him.
-This is based on the famous doctrine of CAVEAT EMPTOR which means 'let the buyer beware'.
-However, there are some exceptions to this which are as under:
+This is based on the famous doctrine of Caveat Emptor which means 'let the buyer beware'.

-(a) Where the buyer, expressly or by implication, makes it known to the seller the particular purpose for which the goods are required, so as to show that the buyer relies on the seller's skill or judgment, and the goods are of a description which it is in the course of the seller's business to supply (whether he is the manufacturer or producer or not), there is an implied condition that the goods shall be reasonably be fit for such purpose.
-However, in the case of a contract for the sale of a specified article under its patent or other trade name, there are no implied conditions as to its fitness for any particular purpose.

-(b) Where goods are bought by description from a seller who deals in goods of that description (whether he is the manufacturer or producer or not), there is an implied condition that the goods shall be of merchantable quality.
-However, if the buyer has examined the goods, there shall be no implied conditions as regards defects which such examination ought to have revealed.

-In order to apply the implied condition as to merchantability the following requirements must be satisfied.

-- (i) the seller should be dealer in goods of that description; - (ii) the buyer must have not opportunity to examine the goods or there must be some latent defect in the goods which would not be apparent on reasonable examination of the same.

-It may be noted the term merchantability has not been defined in the Act.
-As per English Sale of Goods Act, goods of any kind are merchantable quality if they are as fit for the purpose or purposes for which goods of that kind are commonly brought as it is reasonable to expect having regard to any description applied to them, the price and all other relevant circumstances.

-- (c) An implied warranty or condition as to quality or fitness for a particular purpose may be annexed by the usage of trade.
-In some cases the purpose for which the goods are required may be ascertained from the acts and conducts of the parties to the sale or from the nature of the description of the article purchased.
-For example if a hot water bottle is purchased, the purpose for which it is purchased is implied in the thing itself.
-In such a case the buyer need not tell the seller the purpose for which the bottle is purchased.
-Similarly if a thermometer is purchased in common usage, the purpose of thermometer is well known, the buyer need not tell the seller. - (d) An express warranty or condition does not negative a warranty or condition implied by this Act unless inconsistent therewith.

-(iv) Sale by sample (Sec 17)

-A contract of sale is a contract for sale by sample where there is a term in the contract, express or implied, to that effect.
+iv) Sale by sample [Section 17]: A contract of sale is a contract for sale by sample where there is a term in the contract, express or implied, to that effect.